-Consistently recognized as a “Rising Star” by Texas Monthly and as one of The Best Lawyers in America®, Mr. Little’s practice focuses on corporate transactions, including mergers and acquisitions, securities offerings, joint ventures, investments in public and private entities, and commercial transactions.
+Consistently recognized as one of The Best Lawyers in America®, Mr. Little's practice focuses on corporate transactions, including mergers and acquisitions, securities offerings, joint ventures, investments in public and private entities, and commercial transactions.
 He also advises business organizations regarding matters such as securities law disclosure, corporate governance, and fiduciary obligations.
 In addition, he represents investment funds and their sponsors along with investors in such funds.
 Mr. Little has represented clients in a variety of industries, including energy, retail, technology, transportation, manufacturing, and financial services.

 Texas Lawyer named Mr. Little to its 2013 list of "Legal Leaders on the Rise" recognizing Texas lawyers under age 40 whose accomplishments distinguish them from their peers.
 In addition, Dallas Business Journal named Mr. Little to its list of Who's Who in Energy 2013, featuring "the movers and shakers of the energy industry."

-- Counsel to MidAmerican Energy Holdings Company in its agreement to acquire publicly-traded NV Energy, Inc. for $10 billion
+- Counsel to Berkshire Hathaway Energy in its acquisition of publicly-traded NV Energy, Inc. for $10 billion

-- Counsel to MetroPCS in its $32 billion dollar combination with T-Mobile
+- Counsel to MetroPCS in its $32 billion combination with a U.S. mobile phone carrier

 - Counsel to American Airlines, Inc. in its multi-billion dollar acquisition of 260 aircraft from Airbus S.A.S.